How do glycol beer systems work? Learn how the equipment works and why glycol systems are the most popular choice today.

-HOW DO GLYCOL DRAFT BEER SYSTEMS WORK?
+HOW GLYCOL BEER SYSTEMS WORK

 Glycol draft beer systems operate through a process which is accomplished through three components:

 The power pack is a commercial refrigeration unit.
 It is the heart of the glycol system.
 The power pack is rather compact, as seen in the photo below.
 Don’t let this small package fool you.
 An individual power pack can house one-three pumps and motors.
 A single, properly-sized power pack can manage up to three trunk lines, each up to 750’ in length, each capable of handling up to 24 beer products.
 In this plan, we’re showing the possibilities for three different opportunities for trunk lines in this particular building.